fevka/fitgirldownloader/README.md

 By using this software, you acknowledge that you are solely responsible for compliance with any relevant laws and terms of service.

+> **Disclaimer:** This tool only automates the download process for content
+> hosted on third-party file hosters.
+The authors do not host, distribute, or
+> promote any copyrighted content.
+You are responsible for using this software
+> in accordance with your local laws and the terms of service of the sites it
+> interacts with.